 It’s summertime and if you’re like me, you’re spending a lot of time in the backyard with friends and family!
 I love hosting a backyard barbecue, but there are definitely some tips and tricks I have learned over the years.
-From making moist, delicious hamburgers to creating little touches for the best barbecue ever!
-This backyard barbecue is in partnership with Mirum.

-Tips for a Successful Backyard Barbecue
+Ideas for the Best Backyard Barbecue

-You’ve decided to have a backyard barbecue, but you don’t want to spend days planning it, or worst, spending all your time in the kitchen while everyone else is outside enjoying the fruits of your labor!
+You’ve decided to host a barbecue, but you don’t want to spend days planning it, or worst, spending all your time in the kitchen while everyone else is outside enjoying the fruits of your labor!
 I’ve put together some time-saving tips to help you plan and enjoy a backyard barbecue to remember.

-2. Easy Recipes for a Backyard Barbecue
+Easy Recipes for a Backyard Barbecue

 If you’re spending days preparing food, you’ll likely not want to host another backyard barbecue because it just feels like work!
 Instead of killing yourself with prep work, choose recipes are that easy to make and taste great.

-3. Screen Food Covers Keep the Bugs Out
+2. Screen Food Covers Keep the Bugs Out

 I’ve had my screen food covers for years and use them every summer!
 There’s nothing more disgusting than seeing a fly land on your food.
 Screen food covers are inexpensive and keep all those nasty critters out of your edibles.

-4. Make Herb Butter to Dress up Corn on the Cob
+3. Make Herb Butter to Dress up Corn on the Cob

 Making homemade herb butter is actually much easier than you might think!
 All you have to do is take a stick of butter out of the fridge and let it soften.
 Add your herbs and other mix-ins, then roll it up and put it back in the refrigerator to chill.
 I made Michael’s Sun-Dried Tomato and Basil butter and it’s delicious!

-6. Weigh Your Ground Beef for Even Patties
+4. Weigh Your Ground Beef for Even Patties

 Some people might consider me OCD for this, but having patties that are the same size means they’ll all cook at about the same intervals, making grilling less of a guessing game.
 A kitchen scale is really inexpensive and you’ll find yourself using it more often than you think!
 I keep mine in my kitchen drawer and use it regularly.